Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### ​Which AWS Service helps enterprises extend their on-premises storage to AWS in a cost-effective manner?
+### Which AWS Service helps enterprises extend their on-premises storage to AWS in a cost-effective manner?

 - [ ] AWS Data Pipeline.
 - [x] AWS Storage Gateway.